An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields

-The first step in the procedure is determining the intersection of $\f(e(\bu,\bv))$ and $\f(e(\bu',\bv'))$ which takes constant time (line $3$, procedure \textsc{Intersection}).
-In the event of an intersection, the point of intersection $a$ is computed (line $4$, procedure \textsc{Intersection}).
-Then, the projections of $e(u,v)$ and $e(u',v')$ on $\RG_{f_1}$ (by the quotient map $q_{f_1}$) are examined for intersection, which also takes constant time (line $6$, procedure \textsc{Intersection}).
-If an intersection is found, then a point $p$ within the intersecting region of $\RG_{f_1}$ is selected (line $7$, procedure \textsc{Intersection}).
-Following this, the contour $q_{f_1}^{-1}(p)$ is computed, and the intersection of $q_{f_1}^{-1}(p)$ with the edges $e(\bu,\bv)$ and $e(\bu',\bv')$ are determined, to obtain the points $\x$ and $\y$, respectively (line $8$-$9$, procedure \textsc{Intersection}).
+The first step in the \textsc{Intersection} procedure is determining the intersection of $\f(e(\bu,\bv))$ and $\f(e(\bu',\bv'))$ which takes constant time (line $3$, procedure \textsc{Intersection}).
+In the event of an intersection in the range of $\f$, the point of intersection is computed (line $4$, procedure \textsc{Intersection}).
+Then, the projections of $e(\bu,\bv)$ and $e(\bu',\bv')$ on $\RG_{f_1}^{Aug II}$ (by the quotient map $q_{f_1}$) are examined for intersection, which also takes constant time (line $6$, procedure \textsc{Intersection}).
+We note that the information of the vertices of $\M$ mapped to an arc of $\RG_{f_1}$ are already stored during the computation of $\RG_{f_1}$.
+If an intersection is found, then a point $p$ within the intersecting region of $\RG_{f_1}^{Aug II}$ is selected (line $7$, procedure \textsc{Intersection}).
+Following this, the contour $q_{f_1}^{-1}(p)$ is computed, and the intersection of $q_{f_1}^{-1}(p)$ with the edges $e(\bu,\bv)$ and $e(\bu',\bv')$ are determined, to obtain the points $\x$ and $\y$, respectively (lines $8$-$9$, procedure \textsc{Intersection}).
 The time complexity of computing $q_{f_1}^{-1}(p)$ and determining the intersections is bounded by $\cO(n_T)$ \cite{1996-Livnar-Isosurface}.
-The next step is the computation of the augmented Reeb graph $\RG_{\widetilde{f}_2^{p}}$, which takes $\cO(n' \log (n'))$ time, where $n'$ is the number of simplices (vertices, edges, and triangles) of $q_{f_1}^{-1}(p)$ (line $11$, procedure \textsc{Intersection}).
+The next step is the computation of the Reeb graph $\RG_{\widetilde{f_2^{p}}}$, which takes $\cO(n' \log (n'))$ time, where $n'$ is the number of simplices (vertices, edges, and triangles) of $q_{f_1}^{-1}(p)$ (line $11$, procedure \textsc{Intersection}).
 The overall complexity of lines $3$-$11$ is $\cO(n' \log (n') + n_T)$.
 Since $n_T \leq n$ and $n' \leq n$, this bound can be expressed as $\cO(n \log (n) + n)$.